codespin-ai/scratchpad-js/README.md

 ## Agent Prompt

 ```
-Codebox is designed for code editing and development workflows through a Model Context Protocol (MCP) server.
-It provides:
+Codebox is Model Context Protocol (MCP) server for LLM Agents to make code changes to a project:
 - Isolated command execution in Docker containers
 - Safe file operations for code modifications
 - Project-scoped access to prevent unauthorized changes